Rovo-3/UnderwaterStitch/README.md

 Customization
 ```
 main.py

 Line
-├─89      method      --> "bf" or "knn"
+├─89      method      --> "bf" for more precision or "knn" for faster time
-├─90      ordered     --> "True" if images are manually ordered or "False"
+├─90      ordered     --> "True" if images are manually ordered or "False" to find image order automatically
-├─94      sc.seamless --> "True" if needed feathering or "False"
+├─94      sc.seamless --> "True" if needed feathering or "False" if no feathering
 └─98      path        --> "path to images"
 ```